4d/docs/docs/web-studio/web-studio.md

 <li class="interface-item">Tabs: They let you keep track of your currently opened elements, such as your forms and methods.</li>
 <li class="interface-item">Components: The building blocks of your end user's application interface. </li>
 <li class="interface-item">Canvas: This is where you combine your components, styles and data sources.
 You can drag and drop components onto your canvas, then drag and drop CSS classes and data sources onto these components.</li>
-<li class="interface-item">Event and method assignment panel: This is where you link events and methods to your components.</li>
+<li class="interface-item">Contextual configuration panel: This is where you link events and methods to your components, edit CSS styles, etc.</li>
 <li class="interface-item">Properties panel: Allows for advanced style customization.
 Also allows binding a datasource to a component.</li>
 <li class="interface-item">Menu buttons: Save all your work, preview the end user's application</li>
 </ol>